The helical model of communication was developed in 1967 by Frank Dance, which he originally named “Dance’s Helix Model of Communication”.

 This example helps show how each communication event leads to deeper understanding and complexity.
 We learn from each cycle of the communication process.
 This is represented by the increasingly bigger and bigger spiral after each cycle of communication.

-5. Advantages and Disadvantages of a Helix Model
+5. Advantages and Disadvantages of the Helix Model

 a) Advantages of Dance’s Model include: